-Located approximately 1 – 2 hours drive from Manila are Hidden Valley Springs, a truly tropical rainforest paradise.
-The nearest town is Calauan, Laguna, and the springs are accessed down a winding road, away from the traffic, nestled in a charming, rural setting.
+Located approximately one-to two-hours drive from Manila are Hidden Valley Springs, a truly tropical rainforest paradise.
+The nearest town to Hidden Valely Laguna is Calauan and the springs are accessed down a winding road, away from the traffic, nestled in a charming, rural setting.
 There are many spa resorts in Laguna but I think Hidden Valley tops them with its pure natural setting.

 Geology lovers will find the history of the springs fascinating; it’s thought that hundreds of years ago, a 300-feet deep crater was formed during a volcanic upheaval (Hidden Valley is wedged between Mount Makiling and Mount Banahaw).
 Consequently, more than a hundred natural springs of varying temperatures surfaced, composed of pure mineral waters that are said to be medicinal and rejuvenating.

 My three-year-old daughter Maya had a great time with her school friends who ranged in age from 3 – 13 years.
 They loved diving into the different pools, clambering over rocks, playing under the waterfalls and dancing to the folk music.
 Maya spotted a big lizard as well, which kept the little nature lover entertained for at least half an hour.
 In addition to swimming, another activity is hiking/strolling in the surrounding rainforest.
 You can follow the path to scattered springs and the “hidden waterfall” through wooden bridge ways and stoned pathways.

 Amenities at Hidden Valley Philippines